Monday, 28 December 2020

 Maddi has accomplished a lot thus far, not the least of which was successfully growing up in a household with yours truly, what with my obsessions, opinions, and workaholic mindset.
 Genetics being what they are, she inherited most of the best things Joyce and I had to offer, not the least of which is a 24 karat soul and a gargantuan loving heart wrapped up inside an empathetically charged personality, topped off with gingery sweetness.
 To say that we're proud of the woman she's become doesn't remotely come close to describing the feelings we have.

-- She's loves to laugh, smiles more often than not, and is quick to share her love with those deserving
+If you've not had the privilege of meeting our Maddi, here's a few things you've missed out on:- She's loves to laugh, smiles more often than not, and is quick to share her love with those deserving

 - Finding a soulmate in Chris, despite being her first and only love, she smiles demurely and boasts, "Didn't I choose well the first time?"